HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 Before you write your creative photography brief; you should:

 - Check the photographer’s experience.
 Ensure your chosen photographer has demonstrable experience photographing your industry and ideally he/she is a buyer of your product/service.
 Some photographers might be extraordinary in a specific type of photography but not in all types of photography.
 Every industry requires different photographic skills and bring different challenges.
-Some photographers’ experience may be focused on fashion, nature, landscape, portrait, christening, weddings, food or corporate photography.
+Some photographers’ experience may be focused on fashion marketing, nature, landscape, portrait, christening, weddings, food or corporate photography.

 - Check top influencers.
 Some social media influencers are also creative producers and/or photographers.
 Briefing an influencer through a social media influencer platform could be great for reach but you may be limited to final creative outputs and image quality (unless the influencer is also a top professional photographer).

 - Involve key stakeholders.
 When having an initial meeting with your professional photographer, you may want to get input from stakeholders who are involved with your brand visuals.
 These include graphic designers, agency account managers, brand managers and/or marketers.
-If a set of meetings are required to define the exact photos you need; ensure you have a structured agenda and expected outcomes so your photography brief document is agreed and approved.
+If a set of meetings are required to define the exact photos you need; ensure you have a structured agenda and expected outcomes so your photography brief document is agreed upon and approved.

 WHY A CREATIVE PHOTOGRAPHY BRIEF IS SO IMPORTANT?